AnthonyArfaux/htrdr_kmin/README.md

 Applications are theoretically possible to any configuration.
-However, it all eventually comes down to the possibility of using the physical data of interest, in their most common formats, in each scientific community. `htrdr` is currently suitable for two main application fields:
+However, it all eventually comes down to the possibility of using the physical data of interest, in their most common formats, in each scientific community. `htrdr` is currently suitable for three main application fields:

-1. *Atmospheric radiative transfer*: the clear-sky atmosphere is vertically stratified, cloud thermodynamic data is provided on a regular 3D rectangular grid, and surface optical properties can be provided for an arbitrary number of materials.
+1. *Plane-parallel atmospheric radiative transfer*: a clear-sky atmosphere is vertically stratified, cloud thermodynamic data is provided on 3D rectangular grid, and surface optical properties can be provided for an arbitrary number of materials.
 Internal radiation and solar radiation are taken into account.

 2. *Combustion* processes: thermodynamic data is provided at the nodes of an unstructured tetrahedral mesh, while surface properties can still be